-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
-Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in USP Chapter 800, Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.

-The SOPs of a premises where HDs are handled shall address environmental wipe sampling for HD surface residue, its frequency, areas of testing, levels of measurable contamination, and actions when those levels are exceeded.
+- (a) The SOPs of a premises where HDs are handled shall address environmental wipe sampling for HD surface residue, its frequency, areas of testing, levels of measurable contamination, and actions when those levels are exceeded. - (b) When any actionable level of contamination is found, at a minimum the following shall occur as described in the SOPs: - (1) Reevaluate work practices; - (2) Reevaluate the appropriateness of deactivation, decontamination, and cleaning agents; - (3) Re-train personnel on deactivation, decontamination, and cleaning; and

-- (b) When any actionable level of contamination is found, at a minimum the following shall occur as described in the SOPs: - (1) Reevaluate work practices; - (2) Reevaluate the appropriateness of deactivation, decontamination, and cleaning agents; - (3) Re-train personnel on deactivation, decontamination, and cleaning; and - (4) Re-train personnel on donning and doffing appropriate personal protective equipment (PPE).
+(4) Re-train personnel on donning and doffing appropriate personal protective equipment (PPE).